moosefs/moosefs/README.md

 /mnt/chunks2
 /mnt/chunks3
 ```
 It is recommended to use XFS as an underlying filesystem for disks designated to store chunks.
-More than two Chunkservers are **strongly** recommended.

 4. Change the ownership and permissions to `mfs:mfs` to above mentioned locations:
 ```